quamrsh/CodeAlpha_Network_Sniffer/README.md

-Certainly!
-Here's a README file for your simple network sniffer using Python and Scapy:

 # Simple Network Sniffer

 This Python script implements a simple network sniffer using Scapy to capture and log various network packets, including Ethernet frames, ARP packets, IP packets (TCP, UDP, ICMP), and their respective details.